curl/curl/docs/cmdline-opts/show-headers.md

 like server name, cookies, date of the document, HTTP version and more.
 With non-HTTP protocols, the "headers" are other server communication.

-This option makes the response headers get save in the same stream/output as the data. --dump-header exists to save headers in a separate stream.
+This option makes the response headers get saved in the same stream/output as the data. --dump-header exists to save headers in a separate stream.

 To view the request headers, consider the --verbose option.